Money Done Right may be compensated if you make a purchase after clicking on a link.

 There are many scholarships available to those who take the time to look.

-UNIGO, for example, lists millions of scholarships, who they are open to, final scholarship amount, instructions, and deadline.
-For instance, here is a Cards Against Humanity Science Ambassador Scholarship for women going into STEM.
+UNIGO, for example, lists millions of scholarships, to whom they’re open, final scholarship amount, instructions, and deadlines.
+For instance, there’s a Cards Against Humanity Science Ambassador Scholarship for women going into STEM.

 Also, many schools have a scholarship based on keeping a high grade point average (GPA).

-The exact GPA requirement ranges between schools, but generally falls between a 3.0 and 4.0 GPA depending on the level of scholarship, so be sure to keep your grades up during your scholarship search.
+The exact GPA requirement ranges among schools, but it generally falls between a 3.0 and 4.0 GPA, depending on the level of scholarship, so be sure to keep your grades up during your scholarship search.